 - Memory (modules/processing/memory.py) - executes Volatility on a full memory dump.

 - ProcMemory (modules/processing/procmemory.py) - performs analysis of process memory dump.
-Note: the module is able to process user defined Yara rules from data/yara/memory/index_memory.yar.
+Note: the module can process user-defined Yara rules from data/yara/memory/index_memory.yar.
 Just edit this file to add your Yara rules.

 - StaticAnalysis (modules/processing/static.py) - performs some static analysis of PE32 files.